Pickering railway station: North Eastern Railway (1854 to 1922)

 The North Eastern Railway (NER) made various changes at Pickering, they raised the platforms from almost track level to about the present level, in so doing they had to provide two steps down into every room in the station office block.
 They also extended the platforms beyond the limits of the Y&NM trainshed.

-The biggest change came with the introduction of block-signalling in 1876.
+In 1875, the Gilling and Pickering line opened, connecting Pickering to Kirkbymoorside, Helmsley and Thirsk.
+In 1882, the Forge Valley line opened, connecting Pickering to Scarborough via Thornton-le-Dale.
+Both these lines entered Pickering from the south, joining together up with the line from Rillington Junction at Mill Lane Junction.

+Block-signalling was introduced in 1876.
 Signal cabins (the NER name) were erected at Mill Lane, Hungate, Bridge Street, High Mill and Newbridge.
-Later as the branches to Scarborough and Helmsley were opened, small signal cabins on the branches were opened to control the single to double track junctions, these were Eastgate and Goslip Bridge.
+On the branches to Kirkbymoorside and Thornton-le-Dale, small signal cabins were opened to control the single to double track junctions, these were Eastgate and Goslip Bridge.
 Of these seven cabins only Newbridge survives today, which was grade II listed in 1975.

 Originally there was a small turntable behind the engine shed but it became too small and inconvenient and was replaced by a 50 ft turntable north of the station near High Mill signal cabin.

-It is not known what arrangements were made to provide engines with water at Pickering in earlier times but the NER erected a standard cast-iron panelled tank on a brick base (similar to the one at Goathland) at the south end of the sidings immediately north of the station.
-This tank was filled by a pump located in a pump house between the north end of the Y&NM trainshed and the beck, the water being taken from Pickering Beck.
-The tank served three standard NER water columns, on the up and down main lines and on the turntable road.
-It also supplied water to the engine shed.
+The NER also erected a standard cast-iron panelled tank on a brick base (similar to the one at Goathland) at the south end of the sidings immediately north of the station.
+This tank was filled by a pump and pump house between the north end of the Y&NM trainshed and Pickering Beck, from which water was taken.
+The tank served three standard NER water columns, on the up and down main lines and on the turntable road, as well as supplying water to the engine shed.